danielevian/mnist-keras/README.md

 # mnist-keras
-My Kaggle.com entry for MNIST classifier
+My Kaggle.com entry for MNIST classifier.
+This one got me 0.99657 accuracy.